A-Momin/noteshub/nts/notes_aws1.md

         -   `Network Prefix`: A network prefix refers to the part of an IP address that identifies the network or subnet itself.
 It is specified by a `CIDR` (Classless Inter-Domain Routing) notation, which consists of an IP address followed by a slash (`/`) and a number (the prefix length).
 The prefix length defines how many bits of the IP address are dedicated to identifying the network.
 For example, in the `CIDR` block `192.168.1.0/24`, the `/24` is the network prefix length, meaning the first 24 bits (or the first three octets) of the IP address represent the network itself, and the remaining bits are available for host addresses within that network.
 The first 24 bits (or the first three octets) are reffered as the `Network Prefix`.

+    -   <details><summary style="font-size:20px;color:Magenta">Route Table</summary>

-    -   **Route Table**: A Route Table in AWS VPC is a set of rules that controls how network traffic is directed within the VPC.
+        A Route Table in AWS VPC is a set of rules that controls how network traffic is directed within the VPC.
 It determines where traffic from your subnets is routed, such as to the internet, other VPCs, or within the same VPC. **Each subnet in a VPC must be associated with a route table**, and the table specifies the paths traffic can take, like sending internet-bound traffic through an internet gateway or directing traffic to other private resources.

         -   `Main Route Table`: The default route table that is automatically created when a VPC is set up.
 All subnets not explicitly associated with a custom route table use this table.